ovh/php-ovh/README.md

 To download this wrapper and integrate it inside your PHP application, you can use [Composer](https://getcomposer.org).

+Quick integration with the following command:

+    composer require ovh/ovh

-Add the repository in your **composer.json** file or, if you don't already have this file, create it at the root of your project with this content:
+Or add the repository in your **composer.json** file or, if you don't already have this file, create it at the root of your project with this content:

 ```json